Around Mount Amagi [天城山]

 And it is about 20 km north of Shimoda city.

-The highest peak is 1,406 meters, and it is also the highest mountain in Izu Peninsula.
+The altitude of the highest peak is 1,406 meters, and it is also the highest mountain in Izu Peninsula.

 Therefore, the area around Mount Amagi is covered with rich forests.

-Kano River flows from the western mountainside of Mount Amagi to the
+Kano River (狩野川) flows from the western mountainside of Mount Amagi to the north.

-Amagi pass is on the dividing ridge at the southwest part of Mount
+Amagi Pass (天城峠) is on the dividing ridge at the southeast part of Mount Amagi.

-And Enka (Japanese popular song) "Amagi-goe" is a big hit song in 1986, and it is one of the most favorite songs which Japanese people sing in karaoke. ("Amagi-goe" means Amagi pass, but it is a song of extramarital affair!)
+And, an Enka (Japanese popular song) "Amagi-goe" is a big hit song in 1986, and it is one of the most favorite songs which Japanese people sing in karaoke.

 There are several ryokans along Kano river and its tributary.